Włodawa: Climate

 Włodawa has an oceanic climate (Köppen climate classification: Cfb) using the -3 C isotherm or a humid continental climate (Köppen climate classification: Dfb) using the 0 C isotherm.

+Sport

+The town is represented by the local football club MLKS Włodawianka Włodawa who compete in the lower leagues.

 Points of interest

 There are several monuments and tourist attractions worth seeing in Włodawa: